I wish Everyone a very Merry Christmas! Thank you for being here!

 Why are these cookies called pepper cookies?
 The cookies are made with spices cinnamon, nutmeg, allspice, cloves, black pepper and they are essential part of the recipe.
 So make sure they are high quality and fresh.
 I bought the whole spices and ended up grinding them in a mortar.

 The recipe asks for confectioners’ sugar to make the glaze.
 Make sure you use this type of sugar instead of just the regular powdered sugar.
-Confectioners’ sugar is lightly powdered sugar with starch added to prevent it from caking as it sits.
+Confectioners’ sugar is lightly powdered sugar with starch added to prevent it from caking while it sits.
 I didn’t have any at home so I grounded granulated sugar quickly in the grinder and added cornstarch.
 (I added 1 tbsp cornstarch to 1 cup of ground sugar).

 For glazing, try to use a taller, narrow dish to dip the cookies.
-You need vertical space for the glaze.
+You need vertical space to coat the cookies.

 The recipe also uses alcohol called kirsch.
 I didn’t have any so I used Hungarian plum brandy.
 You can also substitute with dry vermouth, grappa, or white (aka silver) rum.
 It is optional of course.
 Just make sure you are not using any sticky-sweet red liqueur concoctions.